-You are not permitted to enter residence halls/apartments other than your assigned living space unless you are in a Pod.
-Students from other residence halls (who are not in a Pod) and off-campus guests/visitors are not permitted to enter your residence hall.
+You are not permitted to enter residence halls/apartments other than your assigned living space.
+Students from other residence halls and off-campus guests/visitors are not permitted to enter your residence hall.

 No large group gatherings of more than 25 students are allowed, including hanging out in lounges or common areas.
 To connect with friends or other students, please video chat, call or text them.